 This opioid is 5 to 10 times more potent than morphine and is typically used in cases where morphine is insufficiently potent.
 It acts quickly and is ideal for managing surgical and cancer-related pain.

 More potent than morphine, it is used for more intense pain.
-It is available in extended-release formulations for chronic pain disorders and is known for providing longer relief with fewer doses.
+It is available in extended-release formulations for chronic pain disorders and can provide longer-lasting pain control with fewer daily doses.

-Typically prescribed for moderate to severe pain, it is usually taken in combination with acetaminophen in drugs such as Percocet or individually as an extended-release product like OxyContin.
+Typically prescribed for moderate to severe pain, it is usually taken in combination with acetaminophen or individually as an extended-release product like oxycodone.
 It is also utilized in both acute and chronic care settings.

 Methadone is a potent and long-lasting medication used for both chronic pain and opioid dependence treatment.
 However, its long half-life can complicate dosing and requires close monitoring.
-It is increasingly utilized in pain clinics for nerve-related issues.
+It may be used in selected chronic pain cases, including some neuropathic pain conditions, but requires specialist oversight due to its complex safety profile.

 Prescribing high-potency opioids, such as fentanyl, is not without danger.
 Here are some of the risks of consuming strong painkillers: